Yona-W/Gamecube-APM/readme.txt

 Better instructions coming very soon.
 TODO: Output live stats to some sort of display.
 Flash LEDs on each action for extra style.

-I'm using a slightly modified version of the Nintendo library by NicoHood (https://github.com/NicoHood/Nintendo) which will be uploaded shortly.
-See the submodule (when I upload it) for license information.
+I'm using a slightly modified version of the Nintendo library by NicoHood (https://github.com/NicoHood/Nintendo) which is available here : https://github.com/jmontineri/Nintendo The modifications are necessary for this to work.
+The license information for the library can be found on its page.
-It was modified to support reading both directions without writing to the controller or console, since I designed this to be as easy to build as possible (read - no hardware aside from an Arduino board and a Gamecube controller extension cord, and optionally some LEDs and resistors) and I don't think either the Gamecube or the controller would appreciate 5v in their data lines.

 (c) Copyright Jonathan Montineri, 2018.
-This project is licensed under the terms of the GPLv3 license.
+This project (and only this project, not including the modified Nintendo library) is licensed under the terms of the GPLv3 license.